 There is no danger, even if it is a long way, if you are going the right way for a human being to go.

 Those who criticize others for good or bad are blind to their own faults.

 But you should watch and learn from others, both good and bad, and refine your spirit.

 It can be said that Emperor Meiji’s waka poem is a poem about the importance that you should cultivate a pure and steadfast spirit that never gives up, no matter how many times you fail and no matter what difficulties you encounter.

-By the way, many Reiki practitioners now chant the Five Commandments of Mikao Usui, the founder of Reiki, to purify their minds.
+By the way, many Reiki practitioners now chant the Five Precepts of Mikao Usui, the founder of Reiki, to purify their minds.

 Mikao Usui (1865 – 1926)

 In teaching people, therefore, Usui, first of all, took the legacy of Emperor Meiji to heart and had them recite the following Five Precepts in the morning and evening to keep them in mind.